Sekolas/Sekolas/README.md

 ### Hi there Iam Serkan 👋
 I have been studying Computer Engineering at Suleyman Demırel University
-- 🔭 I’m currently working on Devops
+- 🔭 I’m currently working on Asp.net core
-- 🌱 I’m currently learning Cloud
+- 🌱 I’m currently learning .net
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on .net projects
-- 🤔 I’m looking for help with Aws

 # 💻 Tech Stack: